fmterrorf/fmterrorf.github.io/content/posts/reusable-form-fields-with-ecto-embedded-schema.md

 ```

 Let's start unpacking the important parts.
-In our `Form` submodule, I used the `embeds_one` funciton to embed the `EmailPreferencesComponent.Form`.
+In our `Form` submodule, I used the `embeds_one` function to embed the `EmailPreferencesComponent.Form`.

 ```Elixir